RezaBN/MulKD/README.md

 ## Citation

-If you use this code or the MulKD method in your research, please cite the original paper:
+If you use this code or the MulKD method in your research, please cite this repository and also the original paper:

 ```bibtex
 @article{guermazi2024mulkd,